-A Raft of Otters is an exciting curated concept store, a new addition to the shops in Tanglin Mall, and home to more than 20 fab independent brands in Singapore.
+A Raft of Otters is an exciting curated concept store, a new addition to the shops in Tanglin Mall Singapore, and home to more than 20 fab independent brands in Singapore.

 The boutique lifestyle store is brimming with stylish summery “slow” fashion, on-trend home décor, luxury candles, Singapore icon gifts and stunning jewellery.
 It’s also the sole distributor of the distinctive Elephant parade statues.
 The designers and artists who are hosted by the store have a focus on design-driven, unique and ethical products.

 As for the distinctive name, the store’s Diane Hall explains: “A raft is the collective noun for a group of otters.
 Otters work together to collectively support each other and hold hands so they don’t drift apart!
 They work hard, and are social, creative, playful and intensely loyal.
 The concept of the new store, then, is to encourage female-led entrepreneurs to work together collectively and as a community.
 Women are particularly successful in creating a positive company culture.”

 In this case, the “raft” comprises women from 10 different countries, each with a distinct offering.
 Among the collaborations that are already taking place within the collective, Silk Flowers Singapore has joined forces with Layard Interiors and The Lampshade House, working alongside The House of Lili to create unique offerings for the store – not to mention a great positive energy.